FRDiscordia/congress/house-of-reps/HRes-3.md

 To provide the people with a preference on their exposure to NSFW content.

-*Be is enacted by the Senate and House of Representatives of the Federal Republic of Discordia in Congress assembled.*
+*Be it enacted by the Senate and House of Representatives of the Federal Republic of Discordia in Congress assembled.*

 ### Section 1: Short Name